Last Updated on November 1, 2023 by Sorin Petroj

-6. Short push return

 One of the not-so-interesting table tennis skills for advanced players but very useful.

 Short push return could be one of the basic skills.
 But, we have listed it here due to the complexity of the performance.
 As much as you think it’s easy to return a short ball to an opponent’s serve, there are still a lot of variations.
-There is a technique of returning a short ball.
+There is a technique for returning a short ball.
 For both, even to those that are made with spin from the side or upwards.

 Short serve return techniques and angles

 Firstly, once you have mastered the basic pimp skills, you are now ready for short balls.
 The hand should be above the ping pong table but as close to its surface as possible.
 In any case, the racket is open.
 Forehand or backhand does not matter.
 The racket must be open at a large angle.

 Secondly, unlike pimples where you use the wrist a lot, here it is only slightly used.
 The most important thing is the contact feeling with the ball.
 It would help if you made very little contact with the ball forward.

-# Updated